rorylshanks/veriflow/README.md

 - `trusted_ranges`: IP ranges that are trusted as being reverse proxies.
 Useful for running Veriflow behind proxies.
 - `policy`: Policy for access control.
 This includes:
     - `title`: Title of the policy.
-    - `from`: Source URL or advanced matching policy (see below)
+    - `from`: Source URL or advanced matching policy For more details, see [docs/MATCHERS.md](docs/MATCHERS.md)
-    - `to`: Destination URL.
+    - `to`: Destination backend configuration.
+For more details, see [docs/BACKENDS.md](docs/BACKENDS.md)
-    - `tls_skip_verify`: Whether to verify upstream TLS certificates.
-Default `true`
+    - `tls_skip_verify`: Whether to ignore upstream certificate errors.
+Default `false`
     - `claims_headers`: Headers to include in the JWT claims.
     - `jwt_override_audience`: Sets the `aud` key of the JWT added to the header specified in claims_headers.
-By default it is the hostname of the upstream
+By default it is the hostname of the upstream or
     - `allowed_groups`: Groups allowed access.
     - `cors_allow_preflight`: Whether to allow preflight CORS requests (HTTP `OPTIONS` requests).
     - `remove_request_headers`: Headers to remove from the request.